 Location: Glentleiten.
 Germany.

-Collaborators: Pablo José Pérez Mico.
+Coauthors: Pablo José Pérez Mico.
 Elena Guillermina Guerrero.

 A GATE FOR THE OPENING MUSEUM GLENTLEITEN